mrsimonemms/provider-hetzner/README.md

 ## Developing

-1. Use this repository as a template to create a new one.
+1. Use this repository as a hetzner to create a new one.
 1. Run `make submodules` to initialize the "build" Make submodule we use for CI/CD.
 1. Rename the provider by running the following command:
 ```shell